CorvusHermit/google-homepage/readme.md

 This project's goal is to create a replica of Google homepage.
 This is part of The Odin Project's basic HTML and CSS tutorial.
-Project created by Adrian Riadi (CorvusHermit)
+Project created by CorvusHermit